PanPraescribens/primitive-survival/README.md

 -------------------

+ - again -  weir traps arn't working "kind of" The latest version offsets them a little, they still work but look bad.
+Also fishing lure molds will fill up, reset to 0 in a loop @TechRabbit
  - add: Fish jerky @l33tmaan
  - fix: Balance fish fillets - maybe 1 fillets from a Small Bass and a Bluegill, 2 from everything else @Boomer Bill
  - add: config file to disable assets - thanks @techrabbit